A Guide To California Rental Application Laws

 Landlords can charge a small fee to cover their tenant screening costs.
 In general, a tenant screening report costs between $30 and $50.

 A rental applicant shouldn’t be charged a fee unless they are seriously being considered as a potential prospect.
-You can run a tenant screening report from the Landlord Studio app which costs the tenant $35.
-This is the fee people are talking about when referencing rental application fees.
+Running a tenant screening report through Landlord Studio costs $45 for Go users and $55 for PRO users.
+This fee can be charged to the tenant or paid by the landlord.

 1. All prospective tenants over the age of 18, applying to a property, should fill out a rental application.
 Even if they are moving in as a group they should fill out individual applications.